 They are both such different villains.
 On the one hand Callisto is a more sympathetic character than Velasca, who in contrast to Callisto had a happy upbringing and eventually murdered her own adopted mother Melosa to try and gain power.

-However at the same time whilst Callisto might be more sympathetic, she is ultimately far more evil and destructive than Velasca.
+At the same time though whilst Callisto might be more sympathetic, she is actually far more evil and destructive than Velasca.
 Velasca is just a spoiled brat who wanted to rule the Amazons.
 Callisto is a damaged, unhinged sociopath who has suffered unimaginable loss and pain.
 She has even died and come back.

 Velasca is completely out of her league when she goes up against Callisto.
 The final moment where Callisto becomes a god and we actually see Velasca recoil in sheer terror at just the sight of the goddess Callisto is brilliant.
 Velasca has never shown fear before as she is so arrogant she believes herself to be superior to everyone around her, even Xena herself, but the sight of Callisto’s mad face staring back at her is enough to penetrate even her arrogance.